 When it comes to low back pain and routine x-rays, less is more.

 Treatment plans for lower back pain no longer require routine x-ray imaging.
-A recent meta-analysis of six randomized controlled trials of 1,804 patients with acute or sub-acute lower back pain and signs or symptoms of a specific underlying condition did not find a difference in terms of pain, function, quality of life or overall patient-rated improvement whether routine lumbar imaging was performed.
+A 2011 meta-analysis of six randomized controlled trials of 1,804 patients with acute or sub-acute lower back pain and signs or symptoms of a specific underlying condition did not find a difference in terms of pain, function, quality of life or overall patient-rated improvement whether routine lumbar imaging was performed.

 Most abnormalities noted on x-rays are common in people without low-back pain and are loosely associated with back pain symptoms.

 Today’s chiropractic care using the Activator Method® does not require the use of x-rays in order to initiate the process of restoring spinal balance in a patient.
 Instead, this instrument-based chiropractic technique utilizes specific protocols to detect spinal joint dysfunction, analyze leg length inequality, identify issues with body mechanics, and test neurological reflexes.